hmakelin/gisnav/docs/vitepress/docs/hil-pixhawk.md

 :::

-This page describes how to run HIL simulation on a Pixhawk board and a companion computer.
+This page describes how to run HIL simulation on a Pixhawk board and a Raspberry Pi companion computer.

 ## Prerequisites